-Key assumptions made concerning the future and other key sources of estimation uncertainty at the reporting date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year, are as follows:
+Following are the key assumptions made concerning the future and other key sources of estimation uncertainty at the reporting date that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+Actual results may differ from these estimates.
+Estimates and underlying assumptions are reviewed on an ongoing basis and are consistent with the Company's risk management where appropriate.
+Revisions to estimates are recognised prospectively: